Baldwin Wallace Conservatory of Music: Phantom of the Opera

 R&H Theatricals cited BW's production as the responsible party for the planned staging of all non-professional productions of "Phantom".

 The Beatles Festival

 During each spring since 2011, students from Baldwin Wallace have performed an entire album recorded by The Beatles, complete with full orchestrations.
 This ensemble features a unique collection of performers drawing from all majors in the Conservatory.
-In a nod to the school's Bach Festival, The Beatles Festival rotates four of group's greatest works: Abbey Road, Sgt.
+In a nod to the school's Bach Festival, The Beatles Festival rotates four of group's works: Abbey Road, Sgt.
 Pepper's Lonely Hearts Club Band, Magical Mystery Tour, and The White Album.